hrshbh/plymouth-themes/README.md

 ### Acknowledgments
 * Amazing tutorials by Charlie Brej on Creating Plymouth themes.
 Can be found [here](https://brej.org/blog/?p=158)
-* Sprites by Kevin Huff at stupidsonic@yahoo.com
+* Mario sprites by Kevin Huff at stupidsonic@yahoo.com

+Copyright Infringement not Intended.
-Mario is a copyright of Nintendo
+Mario is owned by Nintendo
+Mr. Robot is owned by USA Network